Police searching for driver in fatal Somerville hit-and-run

 SOMERVILLE, MASS.
 (WHDH) – Police are searching for the driver involved in a deadly hit-and-run Friday night in Somerville.

-Officers responded to the area of Powder House Boulevard and Hardan Road about 7:16 p.m. for reports of a hit-and-run, according to Middlesex District Attorney Marian Ryan and Somerville Chief of Police David Fallon.
+Officers responding to a reported hit-and-run in the area of Powder House Boulevard and Hardan Road about 7:16 p.m., according to Middlesex District Attorney Marian Ryan and Somerville Chief of Police David Fallon.

 Two women were transported to an area hospital where one, an adult female, was pronounced dead, officials say.